 It’s easy for a project to morph into something much more complicated than it was originally intended to be.
 Avoid this if at all possible.
-The planning and resources you decided upon in the beginning won’t match a project plagued with scope creep.
-If you find yourself having to add to your project, revise your plan so you can still be successful.
+The planning and resources you decided upon initially won’t match a project plagued with scope creep.
+If you must add to your project, revise your plan to succeed.

 Constantly reporting to internal stakeholders

 Reporting is an important part of project management.
 People need to know what progress is being made and what the timeline currently looks like.
-Avoid letting reporting take away from the time or energy needed by the actual project.
+Avoid letting reporting take away from the time or energy the actual project needs.
 Consider sending a weekly recap email or reporting at a certain time each week and not deviating from it.

 Tips to Save Time and Energy During Project Management